odysseyhack/odysseyhack.github.io/bch-scoreboard.md

+---
+title: Current Better Code Hub scores for Odyssey hackathon participants
+---

-## Odyssey Hackathon Better Code Hub Scoreboard
+## Better Code Hub Scoreboard

 Not on the scoreboard?
 Let the Better Code Hub team know on Slack, Mobilize or send in a PR.